Wolfram von Richthofen: Battle of Britain

-Richthofen continued after the French capitulation to command VIII.
+After the French capitulation, Richthofen continued to command VIII.
 Fliegerkorps during the Battle of Britain.
 The British refusal to reach a compromise with Germany forced the OKL to prepare a plan for attaining air superiority, codenamed Operation Eagle Attack.
-Should this have been successful, the Wehrmacht may have launched an invasion of Britain, codenamed Operation Sea Lion.
+If this had been successful, the Wehrmacht might have launched an invasion of Britain, codenamed Operation Sea Lion.

 For the first time, the Luftwaffe was engaged in an offensive air war without the support of the German Army.
 Despite Richthofen's Corps being primarily a specialist ground assault organisation, which supported ground forces, he was expected to help lead the assault over Britain.
-His Stuka units were the best precision attack aircraft in the Luftwaffe and their 500 kg bombs were capable of sinking merchant shipping, and/or seriously damaging warships.
-In June 1940, Richthofen and his Corps' specific mission was to establish air superiority over the southern part of the English Channel (near France) and to clear British shipping from the strip of sea altogether, particularly from the region between Portsmouth and Portland.
-Fliegerkorps VIII had a particular advantage; British fighters did not have enough radar warning and were operating at the limits of their range.
+His Stuka units were the best precision attack aircraft in the Luftwaffe, and their 500 kg bombs were capable of sinking merchant shipping and/or seriously damaging warships.
+In June 1940, Richthofen and his Corps' specific mission was to establish air superiority over the southern part of the English Channel (near France) and to clear British shipping from that strip of sea altogether, particularly from the region between Portsmouth and Portland.
+Fliegerkorps VIII had a particular advantage: British fighters did not have enough radar warning and were operating at the limits of their range.
 This gave his Ju 87s a near-free hand in operations.

-In July 1940, skirmishes took place, between Luftflotte 2, under Albert Kesselring and Hugo Sperrle's Luftflotte 3 on one side, and air vice marshal Keith Park's No. 11 Group RAF of Fighter Command on the other.
+In July 1940, skirmishes took place, between Albert Kesselring's Luftflotte 2 and Hugo Sperrle's Luftflotte 3 on one side, and RAF Air Vice Marshal Keith Park's No. 11 Group RAF of Fighter Command on the other.
 The initial battles revolved around the British southern coast.
 Attempts by German air fleets to interdict British shipping in the English Channel were met with a significant response from the RAF, and many air battles ensued over the Channel.
-They were referred to by the Germans as Kanalkampf ("the Channel battles").
+The Germans referred to these as Kanalkampf ("the Channel battles").
 Richthofen made use of his Do 17P reconnaissance aircraft to locate convoys.
-When located, he usually dispatched a Gruppe (30 aircraft) to engage the convoy, holding other Stuka Gruppen back for repeat attacks.
+When a convoy was located, he usually dispatched a Gruppe (30 aircraft) to engage the convoy, holding other Stuka Gruppen back for repeat attacks.
 The campaign was complicated by the weather, which grounded the Corps for long periods, and while the Ju 87s proved effective, they proved vulnerable to RAF fighters.
 On 17 July 1940, Richthofen was promoted to the rank of General der Flieger in recognition of his service.